Check out your checkout! (see what I did there? ;).

 Causes of checkout abandonment

-We will dive into the checkout page best practices shortly, but before we do, it’s important to understand the key causes for checkout abandonment.
+We will dive into the checkout page best practices shortly, but before we do, it’s important to understand the key causes for abandonment.

 Why?
 Because you need to understand potential reasons why cart abandonment may be happening to ensure you make good decisions around checkout store design.
 More importantly, what to prioritise when it comes to design.